How PIAM Supports Zero Trust Architecture in Healthcare Security

 PIAM supports healthcare compliance mandates by:

-Supporting The Joint Commission’s Environment of Care standards through real-time monitoring and centralized access governance.
+Supporting The Joint Commission Environment of Care standards through real-time monitoring and centralized governance.

-Controlling access to DEA-regulated substances and FDA-regulated research labs with role-based access and chain-of-custody logs.
+Securing DEA-regulated substances and FDA-controlled labs with role-based policies and chain-of-custody documentation.

 Use Cases: PIAM in Action for Zero Trust Healthcare Security